awsdocs/amazon-athena-user-guide/doc_source/application-load-balancer-logs.md

 ## Creating the table for ALB logs<a name="create-alb-table"></a>

-1. Copy and paste the following `CREATE TABLE` statement into the Athena console\.
+1. Copy and paste the following `CREATE TABLE` statement into the query editor in the Athena console\.
+For information about getting started with the Athena console, see [Getting started](getting-started.md)\.
 Replace the values in `LOCATION 's3://your-alb-logs-directory/AWSLogs/<ACCOUNT-ID>/elasticloadbalancing/<REGION>/'` with those corresponding to your Amazon S3 bucket location\.
 For information about each field, see [Access log entries](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#access-log-entry-format) in the *User Guide for Application Load Balancers*\.
 **Note**
 The following `CREATE TABLE` statement includes the recently added `classification` and `classification_reason` columns\.
 To create a table for Application Load Balancer access logs that do not contain these entries, remove these two columns from the `CREATE TABLE` statement and modify the regex accordingly\.